 Figure 4 shows the trend in the 8-hour mission unreliability.
-No statistically significant trend within the industry-wide estimates of EPS system unreliability (8-hour mission) on a per fiscal year basis was identified.
+This is an extremely statistically significant trend within the industry-wide estimates of EPS system unreliability (8-hour mission) on a per fiscal year basis was identified.
 Table 5 shows the data points for Figure 4.